Music of My Mind

 Music of My Mind is the fourteenth studio album by American singer, songwriter, and musician Stevie Wonder.
 It was released on March 3, 1972, by Tamla Records, and was Wonder's first to be released under a new contract with Motown that allowed him full artistic control over his music.
-For the album, Wonder recruited electronic music pioneers Malcolm Cecil and Robert Margouleff as associate producers, employing their custom TONTO synthesizer on several tracks.
-The album hit No. 21 in the Billboard LP charts, and critics found it representative of Wonder's artistic growth.
+For the album, Wonder recruited electronic music pioneers Malcolm Cecil and Robert Margouleff as associate producers, employing their custom TONTO synthesizer.
+The album hit No. 21 on the Billboard Top LPs & Tape chart, and critics found it representative of Wonder's artistic growth.
 It is generally considered by modern critics to be the first album of Wonder's "classic period".

 Recording

 Wonder became interested in using synthesizers after hearing the music of electronic group Tonto's Expanding Head Band.
-Inspired after a meeting with the group's members, Malcolm Cecil and Robert Margouleff, in May 1971, he began utilizing Arp and Moog synthesizers, stating that "the synthesizer has allowed me to do a lot of things I've wanted to do for a long time but were not possible till it came along."
+Inspired after a meeting with the group's members, Malcolm Cecil and Robert Margouleff, in May 1971, he began utilizing ARP and Moog synthesizers, stating that "the synthesizer has allowed me to do a lot of things I've wanted to do for a long time but were not possible till it came along."
 Margouleff and Cecil associate produced, engineered, and handled Moog programming for the album, and would go on to collaborate with Wonder on his next three albums.
 Wonder produced the album and played all of the instruments himself, except for the trombone on "Love Having You Around", which was played by Art Baron, and the guitar on "Superwoman", which was played by Howard "Buzz" Feiten.